Latest piracy news (Dec 29, 2013)

 Visit of the Spanish Prime Minister to Djibouti

-Mariano Rajoy, the Spanish Prime Minister paid a visit to Djibouti, on December 22, to the Spanish soldiers engaged in the fight against piracy both within NATO and the European Union.
-This presence "is essential for the protection of merchant vessels transiting through the area, fishermen such as the vessels of the UN World Food Program » he said according to the statement released by Moncloa.
-The Prime Minister thus boarded the frigate Alvaro de Bazán who commands the Ocean Shield mission (NATO) and visited the detachment of the P3 Orion maritime patrol aircraft (EUNAVFOR Atalanta) which is located at the Djibouti air base.
+Mariano Rajoy, the Spanish Prime Minister, visited in Djibouti on December 22 the Spanish military engaged in the fight against piracy both within NATO and the European Union.
+This presence “is essential for the protection of merchant ships transiting the area, fishermen and vessels of the UN World Food Program » he said according to the statement released by Moncloa.
+The Prime Minister thus boarded the frigate Alvaro de Bazán who commands the Ocean Shield (NATO) mission and visited the detachment of the P3 Orion maritime patrol aircraft (EUNAVFOR Atalanta) which is located at the Djibouti air base.
 He also met the Djibouti President, Ismail Omar Guelleh.

 Trial postponed in Mauritius

-The trial of the 12 alleged pirates arrested by the French frigate Surcouf after the attack on the MSC Jasmine continues in Mauritius but at slow speed.
+The trial of the 12 alleged pirates arrested by the French frigate Surcouf after the attack on the MSC Jasmine continues in Mauritius but at a slow pace.
 American officers should be heard in January and French officers in mid-February.
 Transferred to the island in January, their trial was initially delayed.
 A sick prisoner is still hospitalized.
-And some of them complain of having been beaten by their guards (the police guards), as the daily newspaper of the island points out, the Mauritian.
-Procedural quibbles are on the rise.
-The defense lawyers dispute in particular each of the evidence presented, in particular the fact that the suspects were photographed.
-They also believe that the evidence, brought back by a Mauritian policeman from Djibouti and provided by the French navy, was not sufficiently secure to be valid.
+And some of them complain of having been beaten by their guards (the chiourmes guards), as the island's daily underlines, the Mauritian.
+Procedural quibbles are multiplying.
+The defense lawyers notably contest each of the pieces of evidence presented, including the fact that the suspects were photographed.
+They also believe that the evidence, brought back by a Mauritian police officer from Djibouti and provided by the French navy, was not sufficiently secure to be valid.
 Read also: A group of pirates foiled near the Somali coast.
 12 suspects arrested

 Training for the Tanzanian Navy